Romans: Rooted in Jesus, Irrevocable Gifts

 Tim Locke

-Romans: Rooted in Jesus, Jesus' Dynasty of Life
+Romans: Rooted in Jesus, The Patience of God

 Tim Locke

-Romans: Rooted in Jesus, Adam's Family of Death
+Romans: Rooted in Jesus, It Depends on God

 Tim Locke